Your IBS is treatable.

 What are the herbal and conventional treatments for SIBO?

 Treatments for SIBO can include antibiotics like Rifaximin or Xifaxan, herbs like neem, berberine, and allicin, or an elemental diet.
-Every person I work with that has SIBO is given a full outline of treatment options and we decide together where to start.
+Every person we work with that has SIBO is given a full outline of treatment options and we decide together where to start.
 It’s important to have a partner in this process, as the treatment protocols for SIBO can be a little overwhelming at first.

 SIBO can sometimes require 2-4 rounds of treatment, and finding the root cause is one of the most important questions to answer when someone requires numerous rounds of treatment.
-When someone requires numerous rounds of treatment I often work them up for excess mycotoxins or mold in their body/environment.
+When someone requires numerous rounds of treatment we often work them up for excess mycotoxins or mold in their body/environment.

 What are the symptoms of leaky gut & how do you fix it?